Originate/exosphere/website/tutorial/part_1/03_installation.md

 * a __package management system__ for installing/updating the various pieces of platforms and tools as needed.
   You don't want to get into the business of having to install several programming languages, frameworks, and other dependencies of your polyglot applications manually.
-* a __compiler__ to be used by the package manager and applications running inside Exosphere

 The installation instructions below include making these infrastructure components available on your system.